microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Connect-Entra.md

 [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-You must invoke Connect-Entra before any commands that access Microsoft Entra.
-This cmdlet gets the access token using the Microsoft Authentication Library.
+The `Connect-Entra` cmdlet connects to Microsoft Entra ID with an authenticated account for use with cmdlets from the Microsoft Entra PowerShell module.

-## EXAMPLES
+## Examples

-### Example 1: Connect a session
+### Example 1: Delegated access: Connect a PowerShell session to a tenant

 ```powershell
 Connect-Entra
 ```

-This example prompts the user to authenticate interactively using their Microsoft Entra ID credentials.
+This command connects the current PowerShell session to a Microsoft Entra ID tenant using credentials.

-### Example 2: Delegated access using interactive authentication, where you provide the scopes that you require during your session
+### Example 2: Delegated access: Connect a PowerShell session to a tenant with required scopes

 ```powershell
 Connect-Entra -Scopes 'User.Read.All', 'Group.ReadWrite.All'